bblais/RobotSim373/README.md

 # RobotSim373

-A simple robot simulator based on Box2D and visualization with matplotlib and pyglet.
+A simple robot simulator based on Box2D and visualization with matplotlib.

 ## Install